Tutorial Gateway

 WHERE [YearlyIncome] > 60000

-SQL Comparison Operators 2
+SQL Comparison Operators Greater Than 2

-SQL Less Than Operator (< Operator)
+SQL Server Less Than Comparison Operator <

-For example, The following SQL Less than Operator query will find all the Customers present in the Customers table whose [Yearly Income] is Less than 70000
+The Less than Operator will display the records whose column value is Less than the given expression.
+The following Less than comparison Operators query will find all the Customers present in the Customers table whose [Yearly Income] is Less than 70000

 SELECT [FirstName]